open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

   params:
     vars:
       title: Exploding Asteroid
-      name: Savannah
+      name: Ximena
-      name2: Aliyah
+      name2: Mateo
     part1:
       ans1:
-        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
+        value: The final speeds they measure for the two asteroid pieces will be the same.
       ans2:
-        value: They will both agree on how the internal energy of the system has changed.
+        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
       ans3:
-        value: They will both agree on how the kinetic energy of each of the pieces has changed.
+        value: They will both agree on how the internal energy of the system has changed.
       ans4:
-        value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
+        value: They will both agree on how much kinetic energy each of the asteroid pieces has.
       ans5:
-        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
+        value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
       ans6:
-        value: They will both agree on how much kinetic energy each of the asteroid pieces has.
+        value: They will both agree on how the kinetic energy of each of the pieces has changed.
 ---
 # {{ params.vars.title }}